jrmartinez01/Human-Development-Data-Science-/Development_and_Complexity_Response.md

 # Question 3:

 Response Question: What was the toaster project?
-What did Thomas Thuasites attempt to do?
+What did Thomas Thwaite attempt to do?
 Was he successful?
 What is the significance of these examples in the content of complexity?

 Thomas Thwaite, a British designer, wanted to build a toaster from scratch.
 He wanted to gather all the raw material to make the toaster and then put it together to make a functional toaster.
 In the end it took him around 9 months to finish making a toaster that did not work and ended up catching on fire.